 \begin{theorem} Let $\l\in \Lambda_n^+$. \begin{enumerate} \item If $-|\l|-\l_1\not\in \Z$, then the $W$-module $V(\l)^\tau$ is irreducible. \item If $-|\l|=\l_i-i$ for some $i\in\{1,\dots,n\}$, then the $W$-module $V(\l)^\tau$ is irreducible. \item Let $\mu\in \Lambda_n^+$ such that $-|\mu|-\mu_1\in \Z_{\geq 0}$.
-Then the composition length of the $W$-module $V(\mu(i))^\tau$ is $2$ for $1=1,\dots,n-1$, but $V(\mu)^\tau$ and $V(\mu(n))^\tau$ are irreducible, where $\mu(i)=(\mu_0+1,\dots,\mu_{i-1}+1,\mu_{i+1},\dots,\mu_n)\in \Lambda_n^+$, and $\mu_0=-|\mu|$. \end{enumerate} \end{theorem}
+Then the composition length of the $W$-module $V(\mu(i))^\tau$ is $2$ for $i=1,\dots,n-1$, but $V(\mu)^\tau$ and $V(\mu(n))^\tau$ are irreducible, where $\mu(i)=(\mu_0+1,\dots,\mu_{i-1}+1,\mu_{i+1},\dots,\mu_n)\in \Lambda_n^+$, and $\mu_0=-|\mu|$. \end{enumerate} \end{theorem}

-\begin{remark} It seems that Proposition \ref{finite-condition} can obtained from Theorem 7.9 in \cite{BK2} and the arguments in the case of the Yangian $Y_n$ due to Tarasov \cite{Ta} and Drinfeld \cite{Dr}.
+\begin{remark} It is not easy to obtain Proposition \ref{finite-condition} from Theorem 7.9 in \cite{BK2} and the arguments in the case of the Yangian $Y_n$ due to Tarasov \cite{Ta} and Drinfeld \cite{Dr}.
 The advantage of our method is more explicit, avoiding using representations over shifted Yangians.
 Moreover, we can determine the irreducibility of any finite-dimensional irreducible $\gl_n$-module $V(\l)$ when it was restricted to $\sigma\tau(W)$ in Theorem \ref{irre-factor}. \end{remark}